House In Detroit Sells For $1

-: We’ve observed for some time that the good news about the housing market is that it won’t go to zero.
+We’ve observed for some time that the good news about the housing market is that won’t go to zero.
 The Detroit real estate market is a dollar away from proving us wrong.

 A foreclosed home in the eastern part of the city, which was originally sold for $65,000, was listed for $1, according to The Detroit News: